 If you are considering Mutual of Omaha and are living in the states that still have the older product, it would be best to act before the new product becomes available in your state in order to save money.

-Mutual of Omaha is considered the national leader in the industry.
-They have two product series which are available to consumers.
+Mutual of Omaha has two product series which are available to consumers.

-This is the product Long-Term Care Insurance Specialists will most often use when discussing Mutual of Omaha.
-It provides many choices and policyholder benefits which can be customized to fit your needs.
+Custom Solution is the product Long-Term Care Insurance Specialists will most often use when discussing Mutual of Omaha.
+It provides many choices and policyholder benefits that can be customized to fit your needs.

 This product is used most often by general insurance agents and financial advisors who lack a full understanding of long-term care planning.
 It is a basic plan which provides few options.

 Mutual of Omaha has several features and benefits consumers and long-term care specialists alike look for in a long-term care insurance policy.

 Both products provide outstanding value.
 Key product features include:

 - Monthly Benefits from $1500 to $10,000

 - Shared Care Benefit